isomerpages/bca-peb/pages/faq.md

 Login page. &nbsp;Enter your Corppass credentials to login. &nbsp;After successful login, you will be redirected to the PEB Dashboard. &nbsp;Please refer to the respective user’s guideline for more details.</p>
-<p>The Professional Engineers Board registers professional engineers in the
-branches of civil, electrical and mechanical engineering.
-A person applying for registration as a professional engineer to the Professional Engineers Board is required to hold an approved degree or qualification listed in the Professional Engineers&nbsp;<a href="/act-and-rules/" rel="noopener noreferrer nofollow" target="_blank">Professional Engineers (Approved&nbsp;Qualifications)&nbsp;Notification 2009</a>&nbsp;and acquired not less than four years of relevant practical experience.
-He is also required to sit and pass examinations prescribed by the Board.
-The applicant is required to sit and pass the&nbsp;<a href="/FEE/" rel="noopener noreferrer nofollow" target="_blank">Fundamentals of Engineering Examination</a>&nbsp;and following that, to sit and pass the&nbsp;<a href="/PPE/" rel="noopener noreferrer nofollow" target="_blank">Practice of Professional Engineering Examination</a>.
-In addition, the applicant is required to attend an interview.</p>
 <h4>4.
 What documents or information do I need to prepare?</h4>
 <p>Users are advised to prepare all required supporting documents and information
 in advance, as outlined in the application guidelines, to ensure a smooth